Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

 A Polish space is a topological space, it is not attached to a particular metric.
 The notion of recursive presentation of a Polish space is attached to a certain metric.
 We have shown that $(\mathcal{G},d)$ does not have a recursive presentation, where $d$ is the usual ultrametric distance of $\mathcal{G}$.

-We have no results that state that the space of marked groups, seen purely as a topological space, cannot have a computable model, in any sense of ``computable model''.
-In particular the above result on presentations could easily be extended to concrete examples of other metrics, but it is unclear how to prove the same result for an arbitrary metric that generates the right topology.
+We have no results that state that the space of marked groups, seen purely as a topological space, cannot have a computably Polish model.

+In particular the above result on presentations, Theorem \ref{thm:NoRecPres}, could easily be extended to concrete examples of other metrics, but it is unclear how to prove the same result for an arbitrary metric that generates the right topology.

 What our results show is that if we want to preserve slightly more than just the topology of $\mathcal{G}$, then undecidability occurs.
-We can obtain undecidability results whenever trying to preserve one of the following three features of $\mathcal{G}$: \begin{itemize} \item One of the usual explicit metrics of $\mathcal{G}$, \item The explicit embeddings of each $\mathcal{G}_{k}$ into a Cantor space, \item The numbering of the basis of clopen sets of $\mathcal{G}$ (sets of the form $\Omega_{R;S}$, with the obvious numbering: a basic set $\Omega_{R;S}$ is given by the tuples $R$ and $S$). \end{itemize} Each one of those points provides $\mathcal{G}$ with an extra structure, in addition to its topology.
+We can obtain undecidability results whenever trying to preserve one of the following three features of $\mathcal{G}$: \begin{itemize} \item One of the usual explicit metrics of $\mathcal{G}$, \item The explicit embeddings of each $\mathcal{G}_{k}$ into a Cantor space, \item The numbering of the basis of clopen sets of $\mathcal{G}$ (sets of the form $\Omega_{R;S}^{k}$, with the obvious numbering: a basic set $\Omega_{R;S}^{k}$ is given by $k$ and the tuples $R$ and $S$). \end{itemize} Each one of those points provides $\mathcal{G}$ with an extra structure, in addition to its topology.

 The first point was discussed above, in this section we obtain undecidability results concerning the second and third points.

 Note that the second and third points are related: the numbering of the basis of $\mathcal{G}$ is the one induced by the embedding of $\mathcal{G}$ into a countable union of Cantor spaces.